dk326/Portfolio-Optimisation-/README.md

 <img width="702" alt="Screenshot 2024-10-13 at 2 51 30 PM" src="https://github.com/user-attachments/assets/5921ccbf-496e-4ff5-b189-5d550da28835">

-This portfolio is an integer linear programming model where the model will solve what portfolios should be invested based on the mentioned restrictions.
+This portfolio is an integer linear programming model where the model will solve what portfolios should be invested based on the mentioned constraints.
 In this problem, the required amount of stock options is 6.
+The model assumes that the investments will be equally weighted for all stock options.

 The following is the excel spreadsheet which is built with solver.